jamerst/AutoTag/README.md

 ### Language
 The language of the metadata can be set using the `-l` or `--language` option.
 This accepts a [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) with optional [ISO 3166 alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) for regional variants.
 E.g., to get metadata in German use `-l de`, or for Brazilian Portuguese use `-l pt-BR`.
 Note that the data for other languages is probably less complete than it is for English.
 If data in a given language is not available it will fall back to some alternative, likely English.

+Movie searching can optionally use additional fallback languages via the `searchLanguages` config setting.
+For example, with `"language": "pt-BR"` and `"searchLanguages": ["en-US"]`, AutoTag will still write metadata in Brazilian Portuguese but will retry movie searches in English if the Portuguese search fails.

 ### Alternate Episode Orderings (Episode Groups)
 The `--episode-group` option allows you to choose one of the additional episodes group collections created on TMDB as source for the episode ordering.
 All contained episode groups must follow the naming scheme `<NAME> XX`.
 Episode groups whose names begin with `special` in their names are also valid and will be treated as `Season 0`.